 - The Missile Defense Agency (MDA) proposed to deploy Aegis BMD for defense of southern Europe without flight testing against some expected threats - In 2010, the President proposed a new phased adaptive approach (PAA) for ballistic missile defense in Europe, with Aegis BMD as the primary weapon element - The new defense mission increased the Aegis BMD threat set to include 2,000+ kilometer threats - The MDA test program did not include Aegis BMD intercepts against such mediumto intermediate-range threats - The test program also did not include flight testing of the Aegis BMD launch-onremote capability using a forward-based AN/TPY-2 radar.
-This capability is essential to Aegis BMD defense of Europe - DOT&E and MDA agreed it would be useful to conduct a flight test against a 3,000+ kilometer target using AN/TPY-2 radar data - A successful test was conducted in April 2011 - U.S. European Command endorsed the test and deployed the PAA architecture to Europe with the knowledge that Aegis BMD could intercept a target with a range representative of threats to southern Europe
+This capability is essential to Aegis BMD defense of Europe - DOT&E and MDA agreed it would be useful to conduct a flight test against a 3,000+ kilometer target using AN/TPY-2 radar data - Successful tests were conducted in April 2011 and December 2015 - U.S. European Command endorsed the 2011 test and deployed the first phase of the PAA architecture to Europe with the knowledge that Aegis BMD could intercept a target with a range representative of threats to southern Europe.
+A deployment decision for PAA Phase 2 will be made in Q3 or Q4 FY16, based in large part on the results from the 2015 test.